 Land Transition Potential Modeling

-- Model land cover transition potentials that express the likelihood that land will transition in the future using one of three methodologies-a multi-layer perceptron neural network with full reporting on the explanatory power of driver variables, logistic regression, and SimWeight, a modified machine-learning procedure.
+- Model land cover transition potentials that express the likelihood that land will transition in the future using one of several methodologies-a multi-layer perceptron neural network with full reporting on the explanatory power of driver variables, logistic regression, Decision Forest (Random Forest implementation), Support Vector Machine, Weighted Normalized Likelihood, and SimWeight, a modified machine-learning procedure.

 - Incorporate dynamic variables that drive or explain change.